Hojiakbar1101/the-lord-of-the-rings-/README.md

-✅ Mukammal README.md fayli
 markdown
-# 🧙‍♂️ Uzuklar Hukmdori – Realm of the Rings
+# 🧙‍♂️ Realm of the Rings – Uzuklar Hukmdori

-**Fantasy portal inspired by J.R.R.
+**A fantasy portal inspired by J.R.R.
 Tolkien's legendary world.**
-Bu loyiha "Uzuklar Hukmdori" olamiga bag‘ishlangan interaktiv veb-platforma bo‘lib, unda qahramonlar, xaritalar, afsonalar, videolar va foydalanuvchi profillari mavjud.
+This project is an interactive web platform dedicated to the world of "The Lord of the Rings," featuring heroes, maps, lore, videos, and user profiles.

 ---